 Outreach to Culturally/State Culturally Affiliated Tribes

-Campus Repatriation Implementation Plans must describe campus strategies for reaching out to Culturally/State Culturally Affiliated Tribes that have not yet requested or taken possession of the affiliated Human Remains and Cultural Items to see how the campus can support them in these efforts and discuss a stewardship agreement if the Tribe is not able to physically accept the transfer.
+Campus Repatriation Implementation Plans must describe campus strategies for reaching out to Culturally Affiliated/State Culturally Affiliated Tribes that have not yet requested or taken possession of the affiliated Human Remains and Cultural Items to see how the campus can support them in these efforts and discuss a Stewardship agreement if the Tribe is not able to physically accept the transfer.
 Such Tribes must be contacted at least annually.

 Outreach to Controlling Agencies

 Campus Repatriation Implementation Plans will include a schedule for reaching out to agencies that have Control of Human Remains and Cultural Items currently held by UC to prompt and encourage those agencies’ Repatriation efforts.
 Such agencies must be contacted at least annually.
+In addition, the campus Repatriation Coordinators will post a list of such collections by county and controlling agency on a UC public facing website.

 Budget Estimate

 Campuses must estimate the costs necessary to carry out their responsibilities under this policy and include a detailed budget in their Repatriation Implementation Plans.
 Campuses may benchmark against institutions with similarly sized collections to estimate the costs.
-Campus budgets should also budget contain a line item to specify the amount of available funds set aside for financial assistance to Consulting Tribes, such as stipends, travel assistance, or reburial assistance.
+Campus budgets should also contain a line item to specify the amount of available funds set aside for financial assistance to consulting Tribes, such as stipends, travel assistance, or reburial assistance.

 Campus Repatriation Plan Timeline

 Campuses must include a timeline for full Repatriation of all campus held Human Remains and Cultural Items, with estimated target dates.
-See Sample timeline in Appendix C.
+See sample timeline on UC’s NAGPRA website.

-Campuses may include cost estimates for full Repatriation within various timelines (e.g., within 10 years if $x amount is available, and within 5 years if $y is available).
+Campuses may include cost estimates for full Repatriation within various timelines (e.g., within ten (10) years if $x amount is available, and within five (5) years if $y is available).

 Related Information